LeeT27/scatterV/README.md

 March 31, 2026

 # ScatterV
 ScatterV is a **custom pipelined RISC-V processor** implemented in SystemVerilog and **synthesized on FPGA**.
 It features standard functionality of a RISC-V processor and **includes a custom instruction**, `RND`, which loads a pseudorandom number into a register using a linear feedback shift register (LFSR) to produce maximal-length sequences.
-Hardware level random number generation sets the foundation for applications such as cryptography, simulations, and randomized algorithms.
+I wanted to explore hardware level random number generation for its applications in cryptography, simulations, and randomized algorithms.

 This repository builds upon my previous work, [learningVerilog](https://github.com/LeeT27/learningVerilog), where I created a simple, single cycle processor to execute basic ALU, loads, stores, and jumps.
-ScatterV improves upon this through RISC-V compatibility, new complex instructions, pipelining, and hardware simulation.
+ScatterV improves upon this through RISC-V compatibility, new complex instructions, pipelining, hazard detection, and hardware simulation.
 I seperated the project into three major parts/milestones:
 1. Single cycle RISC-V core and RNG implementation
 2. Pipeline architecture and hazard mitigation
 3. Hardware synthesis and FPGA demo